box/box-developer-changelog/content/2021/09-01-new-enhancements-to-retention-apis.md

 * [Get file versions under retention][file-versions-retention]: Returns a list of file versions under retention that are associated with the specified retention policy assignment.
+* Added an editable `description` field to the [retention policy][retention-policy]resource.
+* Added a non-writable `start_field_date` to the [retention policy assignment][retention-policy-assignment] resource.
+This field shows the metadata field's key id.
+The value can also be `upload_date` if the `assigned_to` type is not `metadata_template` or a date field has not been selected.

 [retention-policies]: g://retention-policies
 [files-retention]: e://get-retention-policy-assignments-id-files-under-retention
 [file-versions-retention]: e://get-retention-policy-assignments-id-file-versions-under-retention
 [file]: e://get-file-version-retentions-id
 [file-version]: e://get-file-version-retentions
+[retention-policy]: e://resources/retention-policy
+[retention-policy-assignment]: e://resources/retention-policy-assignment